-- Three completed recommendation forms (available on website).
+Three completed recommendation forms (available on website).
 Have each recommender send their signed form directly to the Saint Martin's University Office of Graduate Studies.
-Letter writers are encouraged to attach a letter further detailing qualifications - · Curriculum vitae outlining your professional or work experience details - · Proof of fingerprinting and clearance through OSPI - · Acknowledgement of fingerprint background check form - Detailed information on fingerprinting procedures and payments can be found through the Graduate Programs in Education Resource page at http://www. stmartin.edu/GradStudies/images/pdfs/EDUAdmissionResources_small.pdf - Verification of Pre-residency clearance from the Office of the Superintendent of Public Instruction Certification unit - Program advising appointment - Written response of approximately 300-400 words to a prompt and emailed to the Graduate Studies Office.
+Letter writers are encouraged to attach a letter further detailing qualifications

+- Curriculum vitae outlining your professional or work experience details - Program advising appointment - Written response of approximately 300-400 words to a prompt and emailed to the Graduate Studies Office.